ghidora77/GEE_Labs_Website/docs/Lab_05.md

   }));
 ```

-Plug the coefficients in to equation 2 in order to get a time series of fitted values:
+Plug the coefficients into equation 2 in order to get a time series of fitted values:

 ```javascript
 // Turn the array image into a multi-band image of coefficients.